RobotecAI/o3de-ros2-gem-testing/Ros2SensorsTest/05_ODOMETRY_SENSOR/ODOMETRY_SENSOR_TESTCASE.md

 Check if the data published is correct `ros2 topic echo /odom` and changes over time.
 Also check the frequency. `ros2 topic hz /odom` Modify the parameters of the sensor and repeat the test.

+To check if data is correct use visual inspection with rviz2, check if the data is smooth and the orientation is correct.
+Also can add collider to the box and check if the data is correct when the box is not moving.
+Change the parameters (including frequency) of the sensor and repeat the test.

 ### Step 4 Extra

 Add the `ROS2 Odometry Sensor` component to the `body_link` of the ROSBot prefab.
 Press `Ctrl+G` to start simulation.
 Check if the sensor publishes data `ros2 topic echo /odom` and how the data changes.
 Also the data visualization tool like plotjuggler can be used to visualize the data and check if the published data is smooth.